iag-sc31/iag-sc31.github.io/index.md

 ### Sub-Commission SC 3.1 Earth Tides and Geodynamics
 ### Online seminars

-The Zoom link to the seminar: [https://cnrs.zoom.us/j/93368407411?pwd=d1ozNEd5dTVVV1J6QTV4YmhpQkVvdz09]zoom link
+The Zoom link to the seminar: [Link] https://cnrs.zoom.us/j/93368407411?pwd=d1ozNEd5dTVVV1J6QTV4YmhpQkVvdz09

 The next seminars we have in program: